williamdxz/Documentation/en/Voice/dashboard_restful_communication.md

 The response of this method differs with the channel profile:

-- In the Communicatio profile, the response is as follows:
+- In the Communication profile, the response is as follows:

 | Parameter | Description |
 | ---------------- | ---------------- |